Balance Exercises for People with Parkinson’s Disease

 10) Saving steps

-Slowly shift your weight as the way forwards or sideways as doable, then take a fast step forward.
+Slowly shift your weight forwards or sideways as much as possible, then take a fast step forward.

 Hold balance during this position for three seconds, then come back to start position.